Skip to main content

 What is the Problem with Classical Integration Testing

-An integration testing project is mostly a project that is checking the integration of microservices/services/APIs with some libraries like rest-assured, requests, airbone, etc. Most of the time this project is contributed by the quality team by writing tests for each requirement as soon as the related requirements are turned into functionalities in the product.
+An integration testing project is mostly a project that checks the integration of microservices/services/APIs with some libraries like rest-assured, requests, airbone, etc. Most of the time this project is contributed by the quality team by writing tests for each requirement as soon as the related requirements are turned into functionalities in the product.
 This is an asynchronous process which means development teams do their jobs and the quality team does their job separately.
 This causes isolation instead of integration.
 This is not only done by doing the job but also by running and reporting the results of the tests.

 Everyone will be happy until there is a failure in the result of the integration test run.
 When an error is caught, a hero should be chosen and take responsibility and start investigating the issue.
 There might have already been changes in the requirement or there is an intermittent issue, so this is most of the time a time-consuming job.
 Also, there will be job failures until the issue is fixed which will reduce the reliability of the integration test.